Content Type: Gaming Guides

 Be a Ranger in Skyrim

-If you’re looking for something different, you might want to be a Ranger in Skyrim.
-Just like the Dwarf character build we wrote about last month, the Ranger isn’t a Skyrim class per se, but with the game’s robust character creation system you’ll be a Ranger in no time.
+Just like last month’s Dwarf character build , the Ranger isn’t class because Skyrim doesn’t have those, but with the game’s robust character creation system you’ll be a Ranger in no time.

 Primary Skills: Archery, Sneak